Where are Phuket shopping malls?

 Boat Avenue is not exactly a shopping mall, but it is worth mentioning if you are in the Bangtao area.
 Boat Avenue is like an open-air shopping mall with many excellent shops and restaurants plus a huge Villa Market supermarket.
 It’s lively and popular, especially on Friday evenings when the Fun Friday Avenue Night Market is on.
 Read more

 - Restaurants, including some of the best in Phuket

-Home Pro is quite modest but has a lot to offer if you are in the Chalong area.
-It addresses more to the expats than to tourist, but the Villa Market has a vast range of groceries, wines, fresh products and imported goods on sale.
-The adjacent Home Pro next to Villa Market is immense has everything you need to improve your house (which might not be a great interest to our readers, but it’s worth mentioning)
+Home Pro is relatively modest but has a lot to offer if you are in the Chalong area.
+It addresses more expats than tourists, but the Villa Market has a vast range of groceries, wines, fresh products and imported goods.
+The adjacent Home Pro next to Villa Market is immense and has everything you need to improve your house (which might not be of great interest to our readers, but it’s worth mentioning)

 What to expect at Home Pro Village